ADHD Treatment in Issaquah and Sammamish — Therapy, Medication Management, and Care Built Around You

 When a child is struggling, parents feel it before anyone else does.
 Something is off and you cannot quite name it.
 The teacher says he is bright but distracted.
 She is sweet but disorganized.
 He is not living up to his potential.
 She just needs to apply herself.

 Early support matters more than most people realize.
 Not because something is wrong with your child, but because understanding early how their brain works means they get to grow up with self-awareness instead of shame.
 It means school becomes a place where they can succeed instead of a place where they learn to feel less than.
-ADHD therapy for children in Issaquah and Sammamish can make that difference.
+ADHD therapy for children is available in Issaquah and Sammamish, and that early support can make all the difference.

 Teens